 AUDIO DESCRIPTION is one of these (see box next page).
 It is a technique that consists in describing visual elements of a work (films, visual arts, performance arts...) for blind and partially sighted audiences.
 Audio description facilitates understanding, for example, of stage set, characters, action, gestures and also atmospheres and a performance's poetry.
 It makes an immense contribution to the enjoyment of visually impaired audiences.
 Audio description can be used in a wide range of contexts, including for the discovery of the venue, the stage, meetings with artists, sensory discoveries, etc. Nowadays, a number of performance arts venues provide tactile tours.
-The tactile visit of the stage starts ahead of the performance and sets the scene for the audio description of the performance.
+The tactile visit of the stage starts ahead of the performance.
 Tactile visits and touch tours or handling sessions in museums include audio description and sometimes other tools for cultural mediation.